Get some tax advice before you work your way around the world

 Sendke said if you stay for more than seven years, exit taxes at 28 percent of your assets apply.

 Klein says South Africa also levies exit taxes in the form of capital gains tax on the wealth gained in assets during your residency.
-When individual residents leave the country, capital gains on property and investments is taxed at rates up to an effective 18 percent.
+When individual residents leave the country and cease to be tax residents, capital gains on property and investments is taxed at rates up to an effective 18 percent.

 Tax on non-residents